 - PCM Commanded Battery Lamp

-Remember to not make the error of assuming that a charging system is faulty if you only see 12.5-12.8V coming from the alternator at idle.
-Look for a shunt on battery post terminals or a current sensor, take into account when the vehicle was built, and most important of all, find accurate service information to give you insight into how the charging system operates.
-Smart charging systems have become an industry standard that is even becoming equipped on base trim levels by automakers, which helps them get closer to achieving CAFE regulations.
+Don’t assume the charging system is faulty just because the alternator shows 12.5-12.8V at idle.
+Check for a shunt on the battery post terminals or a current sensor.
+Consider when the vehicle was manufactured and, most importantly, find accurate service information to better understand how the charging system operates.
+Smart charging technology is now an industry standard, even on base trim levels, helping automakers meet CAFE regulations.
 Remember to diagnose and never guess.

 Looking for more information https://www.redarcelectronics.com/us/resources/chargers-isolators-faqs/smart-alternator-fixed-alternator/